 Bloodborne pathogens are infectious materials in blood that can cause disease when transmitted from an infected individual to another individual through blood and certain body fluids.

 Bloodborne pathogens are capable of causing serious illness and death.
-The most common illnesses caused by bloodborne pathogens are hepatitis B (HBV), hepatitis C (HCV), and acquired immunodeficiency syndrome (AIDS) from HIV, or human immunodeficiency virus.
+The most common illnesses caused by bloodborne pathogens are hepatitis B (HBV), hepatitis C (HCV), and acquired immunodeficiency syndrome (AIDS) resulting from human immunodeficiency virus (HIV).

 The standard applies to all employees who have occupational exposure to blood or other potentially infectious materials (OPIM).